ricardocalleja/Business_case_1/README.md

 *Insert ugly graphic

-The first finding is that in the year 2021 printing is still a headache and human beings are not able yet to defeat printers, the second case was related with an app used to scann articles and the third tag was "others"🤡.
-However, talking to people, they mentioned that they didn-t report all of their IT problem because they didn't know who to ask for help, nor how to create a ticket on the company's intranet.
+The first finding is that in the year 2021 printing is still a headache and human beings are not able yet to defeat printers, the second case was related with an app used to scnn articles and the third tag was "others"🤡.
+However, talking to people, they mentioned that they didn't report all of their IT problem because they didn't know who to ask for help, nor how to create a ticket on the company's intranet.

 Here are my actions based on this analysis: